 If you wish to explore the history connection more and in particular ancient history then the Magic Tree House – Vacation Under the Volcano is a good start and with the accompanying book Ancient Rome you can dig into Pompeii and the Volcanic Eruption that destroyed the city.

 You can buy many volcano kits but finding one that isn’t just a plaster cast model that you make and then use baking soda and vinegar it is a little challenging.
-One of the reasons that I like the Magic School Bus Volcano Kit is that there is a variety of experiments included and it’s not just fun but educational too.
+One of the reasons that I like the Magic School Bus Chemistry Kit is that there is a variety of experiments included and it’s not just fun but educational too.

 More Geology Activities for Kids